Frozen (franchise): Live at the Hyperion

 In September 2015, it was announced that Disney California Adventure would receive a Frozen-inspired musical stage show for the park's Hyperion Theater, titled Frozen – Live at the Hyperion.
 The show premiered on May 27, 2016 and is produced by Walt Disney Creative Entertainment.

 Fantasy Springs

 Taking the place of the originally-announced Scandinavia port, Fantasy Springs will be the newest port-of-call at Tokyo DisneySea and features three themed areas attached to the sea: the kingdom of Corona from Tangled, the kingdom of Arendelle from Frozen, and Neverland from Peter Pan.
 The Frozen area will feature the village of Arendelle and its castle, as well as Elsa's ice palace on the North Mountain.
 A new dining location inside the Arendelle Castle, as well as an expanded version of the Frozen Ever After attraction from Epcot is expected to be included in the new land.
-This port-of-call is expected to be open on June 6, 2024.
+This port-of-call opened on June 6, 2024.